ankaAR/bestiario5e/_creatures/young-blue-dragon.md

 ***Multiataque.*** The dragon makes three attacks: one with its bite and two with its claws.

-***Bite.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 10 pies, un objetivo.
-Impacto: 16 (2d10 + 5) piercing damage plus 5 (1d10) lightning damage.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 10 pies, un objetivo.
+Impacto: 16 (2d10 + 5) puntos de daño perforante plus 5 (1d10) lightning damage.

-***Claw.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies, un objetivo.
+***Garras.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies, un objetivo.
 Impacto: 12 (2d6 + 5) puntos de daño cortante.

-***Lightning Breath (Recharge 5-6).*** The dragon exhales lightning in an 60-foot line that is 5 feet wide.
+***Lightning Breath (Recarga 5-6).*** The dragon exhales lightning in an 60-foot line that is 5 feet wide.
 Each creature in that line must make a DC 16 Dexterity saving throw, taking 55 (10d10) lightning damage on a failed save, or half as much damage on a successful one.